-C3 High school completion requirement
+High school completion requirement

-g coco. cop.cc cqucc High school diploma is required and GED is accepted High school diploma is required and GED is not accepted Х High school diploma or equivalent is not required
+High school diploma is required and GED is accepted X High school diploma is required and GED is not accepted High school diploma or equivalent is not required

-C4 Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

-Require X
+Require Х

 Recommend

 Neither require nor recommend

-C5 Distribution of high school units required and/or recommended.
+Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.